edoardottt/awesome-hacker-search-engines/README.md

 - [exploit.observer](https://www.exploit.observer/) - The World's Largest Exploit & Vulnerability Intelligence Database and is freely accessible to all
 - [VulnCheck XDB](https://vulncheck.com/xdb/) - An index of exploit proof-of-concept code in Git repositories
 - [Sploitify](https://sploitify.haxx.it/) - Interactive cheat sheet, containing a curated list of public server-side exploits (mostly)
+- [LOLESXi](https://lolesxi-project.github.io/LOLESXi/) - Comprehensive list of binaries/scripts natively available in VMware ESXi that adversaries have utilised in their operations

 ### Attack Surface